1. Who can benefit from Pharmacogenetic testing with Inagene Personalized Insights?

 13. Where do I access training and counselling support tools?

-Training resources and counselling support tools can be accessed here, and can also be accessed at any time via the TOOLKIT section on your portal account.
+Training resources and counselling support tools can be accessed at anytime via the TOOLKIT section on your Healthcare Provider portal account

 14. Can I offer my patients/clients a discount?